How do I connect Salesforce, HubSpot, and Snowflake to Structify and confirm the data is syncing correctly?

 - Click Connect Salesforce.

-- Log in with an account that has API access and read permissions on the objects you care about (Leads, Accounts, Contacts, Opportunities, Activities, etc.).
+- Log in with a Salesforce account that has API access and the right permissions to read the objects you care about (Accounts, Contacts, Opportunities, Leads, Activities, etc.).

 - Accounts